bareos/bareos/docs/manuals/en/new_main_reference/source/chapter32/catmaintenance.rst

 With a correct configuration you can access the database, if it fails you need to correct the PostgreSQL servers configuration files.

 One way to manually create the database would be calling the bareos database preparation scripts with the ``--host`` option, explained later.
 How ever, it is advised to use the **dbconfig-common**.
-Both methods require you to add the database hostname/address as **DB Address**:sup:`Dir`:sub:`Catalog`\ .
+Both methods require you to add the database hostname/address as :config:option:`dir/catalog/DbAddress`\ .

 If you’re using **dbconfig-common** you should choose ``New Host``, enter the hostname or the local address followed by the password.
 As **dbconfig-common** uses the ``ident`` authentication by default the first try to connect will fail.
 Don’t be bothered by that.
 Choose ``Retry`` when prompted.
 From there, read carefully and configure the database to your needs.
 The authentication should be set to password, as the ident method will not work with a remote server.
 Set the user and administrator according to your PostgreSQL servers settings.

-Set the PostgreSQL server IP as **DB Address**:sup:`Dir`:sub:`Catalog`\  in :ref:`DirectorResourceCatalog`.
+Set the PostgreSQL server IP as :config:option:`dir/catalog/DbAddress`\  in :ref:`DirectorResourceCatalog`.
 You can also customize other parameters or use the defaults.
 A quick check should display your recent changes:

 .. code-block:: sh
    :caption: Show current database configuration